Brown and Wild Rice Salad with Dried Cranberries

 While the rice is cooking, you can make the dressing.
 Pound the garlic and salt to a creamy paste with a pestle and mortar.
 Next, work in the mustard powder, then switch to a small whisk and add the vinegar and olive oil.
 Season with plenty of freshly milled black pepper.

 Now you’ll need to toast the walnuts, so spread them out on a baking tray and place them in the oven for 8 minutes, putting a timer on so you don’t forget them.
-You can watch how to toast nuts in our Cookery School Video on the right.
+You can watch how to toast nuts in our Cookery School Video on this page.

 Pre-heat the oven to gas mark 4, 350°F (180°C).